 SALT AND YOUR SOFTENER

 The preferred salt to get your water softener to work is a clean pellet or nugget type.
-Check with your EcoWater Pro to see if they carry a specific type that you can purchase at their dealership or that can be delivered right to you.
+Check with your dealer to see if they carry a specific type that you can purchase at their dealership or that can be delivered right to you.

 Avoid filling the salt tank completely.
 Filling to Level 5 is normally sufficient.

 If your water does not feel soft, and it appears the level of your salt is not ever decreasing, you could have a “salt bridge.”
-Contact your EcoWater Pro; they will either set up a service check for you, or it could be something they can walk you through over the phone.
+Contact us to ether set up a service check for you, or it could be something we can walk you through over the phone.

 WHAT TO DO WITH YOUR DRINKING WATER SYSTEM AND/OR SOFTENER WHEN YOU WILL BE GONE FOR A WEEK, A MONTH, OR LONGER

 Your reverse osmosis drinking water systems does not require any adjusting prior to being unused for a short period of time.
-For longer periods of time, talk to your EcoWater Pro for instructions.
+For longer periods of time, talk to your dealer for instructions.

 Placing the softener into bypass and unplugging the unit is a safe practice.